Stressbusters

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study evaluated the efficacy of a combined cognitive-behavioral family education intervention for fourth through sixth graders reporting depressive symptoms.
-Children were randomized to either the wait-list control or intervention condition [now called Stressbusters].
-Measures used include the Children's Depression Inventory (CDI), the Automatic Thoughts Questionnaire-Revised (ATQ), the Self-Report Coping Scale, and child & parent client satisfaction questionnaires.
-When compared to the waitlist control group at the postintervention follow-up, children receiving the intervention were more likely to show improvements in depressive symptoms, reductions in negative automatic thoughts, and less internalizing coping.
+The purpose of the study was to evaluate the efficacy of a combined cognitive-behavioral family education intervention for fourth through sixth graders reporting depressive symptoms.
+Participants were randomized to either the intervention condition [now called Stressbusters] or to the waitlist control.
+Measures utilized include the Children’s Depression Inventory (CDI), the Automatic Thoughts Questionnaire-Revised (ATQ), the Self-Report Coping Scale, and child & parent client satisfaction questionnaires.
+Results indicate that when compared to the waitlist control group at the postintervention follow-up, children receiving the intervention were more likely to show improvements in depressive symptoms, reductions in negative automatic thoughts, and less internalizing coping.
 Results were consistent with the prediction that the intervention would be successful in decreasing negative cognitive patterns and enhancing coping skills.
 100% of children and 94% of their parents rated the intervention as helpful.
-Limitations of the study include the small sample size, self-report nature of the measures, and the lack of postintervention follow-up for the wait-list control group.
+Limitations include the small sample size, self-report nature of the measures, and the lack of postintervention follow-up for the waitlist control group.

 Additional References